Jinn42/AWS-Rekognition-object/README.md

 Same as in [AWS_Jumpbox_Setting]（https://github.com/Jinn42/AWS_Jumpbox_Setting）

-## Step2-Coniguration of backend server
+## Step2-Coniguration of backend server and link to Jupyter
+### 1.Install Jupyter & open file in virtual machine
 ## -Check if python3 is installed
 ```
 python3